 The platform is made up of several Communities of Practice (CoPs) focusing on specific themes within SRHR.
 We organise other knowledge sharing activities, such as lectures, debriefings and consultations.
-The following working groups are currently active and can be joined by members!
+The following Communities of Practice are currently active and can be joined by members!

 - Teenage Pregnancy & Child Marriage

 - Comprehensive Sexuality Education

 - Sexual Pleasure